Bassel20/ESP-Smart-Meter/README.md

 6. Start Node-RED on your computer and create a new MQTT input node.
    - Set the MQTT input node topic to "energy-monitor/data".
    - Configure the MQTT input node to output to a chart or dashboard.

+## Jupyter Notebook setup

+1. Open Jupyter Notebook on your computer.
+2. Create a new Python 3 notebook.
+3. Install the necessary libraries

 ## Upload the code